simonbrady/aws-azure-vpn/README.md

 gateway is created, so it needs to be read using an [azurerm_public_ip data source](https://www.terraform.io/docs/providers/azurerm/d/public_ip.html) rather than referenced as a resource attribute.
-Because AWS assigns its public IPs as attributes of the VPN connection, not the VPN gateway, we need to create things in this order:
+Because AWS assigns its public IPs as attributes of the VPN connection, we need to create things in this order:

 1. Create `azurerm_public_ip` and `aws_ec2_transit_gateway` resources in parallel
 1. Create `azurerm_virtual_network_gateway` resource